<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=118459&amp;fmt=gif">

 Megan Ware

 Megan Ware is an outgoing and energetic person who loves meeting new people.
 Customers appreciate how attentive she is to their requests and how quickly the situation gets resolved.
 She comes from a family who works in the public sector, so she is happy that her role at National Insurance Services can help people just like her own.
-As Territory Manager, Megan works with Iowa, Nebraska, and South Dakota school districts, cities, counties, and hospitals.
-She is also responsible for establishing relationships with agents and expanding NIS’ presence in western states.
+As Territory Manager, Megan works with Iowa, Nebraska, and South Dakota public sector organizations.
+She is also responsible for establishing relationships with agents and expanding NIS’s presence in western states.
 Megan is a licensed insurance agent and specializes in life, disability, dental, and vision insurance.
-She has both a PPACA (Patient Protection & Affordable Care Act) certification and a GBDS (Group Benefits Disability Specialist) designation.
+She has both a Patient Protection and Affordable Care Act (PPACA) certification and a Group Benefits Disability Specialist (GBDS) designation.